10 Household Items You Didn’t Know Could Be Recycled

 Recycling is more than just a trend; it’s a crucial practice for preserving our environment.
 While we often recycle the obvious items, many everyday objects can be recycled but usually aren’t.
 Increasing our awareness of these items can help us make more environmentally friendly choices.
-Here are ten everyday items that you might not have known are recyclable.
+Here are 10 everyday items that you might not have known are recyclable.

 Old CDs and DVDs